Management Coaching: 9 Ways Your Team Benefits

 Maybe the best reason to invest in management coaching right now?

-Management coaching is a powerful talent development solution.
+Management coaching is a powerful people development solution.
 It’s no wonder that IMPACT Group’s recent leadership study found that nearly 80% of HR leaders said, in a typical year, four or more employees receive coaching through an engagement with a dedicated coach who is not the person’s direct supervisor.

 Even as far back as 2018, an ICF survey found that executives and entrepreneurs who use a business coach can increase their net income by an average of 46%!